-Pumpkin flan is an easy flan recipe that is creamy, silky, and with just enough pumpkin to remind you it’s Autumn.
+Pumpkin flan is an easy flan recipe that is creamy, silky, and smooth with a light caramel topping.

 How To Make caramel for flan

 There are two methods to making caramel for flan:

 There is a dry method, which is just adding sugar; and the wet method, which includes adding a little bit of water.

 Dry method for making flan-

 Warm sugar over medium low, and swirl the pot (no spoons here) every so often as the sugar melts.
 Continue to cook until the caramel sauce is a beautiful amber hue.